hackngit/skeleton-fira/README.md

 ## The Art and Design Hub

-This repo is designed as the skeleton for [The Art and Design Hub ](http://www.artdesignhub.org)
+This repo is designed as the skeleton for [The Art and Design Hub ](http://www.artdesignhub.org) with the Fira Sans font.

 ## Acknowledgement